OKC-Sharp/meetup-schedule/README.md

 ## 2018

 * 2018-01-08 Lightning Talks
-   * Carmen Bourlon
+   * Carmen Bourlon - Intro to Service Workers
-   * Dale Spoonemore
+   * Chase Pritchett - Be a Mentor
+   * Dale Spoonemore - Farmer -> Coder: How I Learned to Code and Built My First Mobile App
-* 2018-02-05 Gary Carr?
+* 2018-02-05 Gary Carr - Alexa SDK using Amazon and Azure
 * 2018-03-05
 * 2018-04-02 Lightning Talks
 * 2018-05-07